What if a complaint is made about me as a provider?

 Most often, people want an acknowledgement of their experience, an assurance that preventative action has been taken, and an apology for any inadequacies in the care they received.

-It is important that providers respond to complaints in a timely way.
-Your obligations for responding to complaints are outlined in Right 10 of the Code of Health and Disability Consumers’ Rights.
+It's important that providers respond to complaints in a timely way.
+Your obligations for responding to complaints are outlined in Right 10 of the Code of Health and Disability Services Consumers’ Rights.

 Will I need support, such as a lawyer?